 All code must be compiled from the first day of development.
 The compiler warning must be enabled at the compiler’s most punctilious setting.
 The code must compile with these settings without any warning.

-All code should be checked daily with at least one (preferably more than one) state-of-the-art static source code analyzer and should pass the analyses process with zero warning.
+All code should be checked daily with at least one (preferably more than one) state-of-the-art static source code analyzer and should pass the analysis process with zero warning.

-Here’s what NASA says about these rules: “The rules act like the seat-belt in your car: initially they are perhaps a little uncomfortable, but after a while their use becomes second-nature and not using them becomes unimaginable”.
+“The rules act like the seat-belt in your car: initially they are perhaps a little uncomfortable, but after a while, their use becomes second-nature and not using them becomes unimaginable.”